secretgraph/secretgraph/README.md

 # TODO

--   update Documentation and actions
 -   HashEntry: multiple action types for a hash cause multiple seperate actions, display it nicer
--   ClusterEditor: show somehow the id of a named cluster
 -   complete share
     -   add option to save new token in config (not auth)
 -   shareurl: cluster url ? token = ...